JoshuaSemple/joshuasemple.github.io/README.md

-# JoshuaSemple
+# OdinsPlasmaRifle

-Some random short stories
+Some random knowledge, a couple experiments and quite a lot of stupid ideas by Joshua van Besouw.

 ## Documentation